Wickham's HTML & CSS tutorial

 Additional codes to assist security can be found on thesitewizard.

-2 green icon If you want to avoid form data being sent to your email address you can set up a MySQL database and have PHP script send the data to it where it can be immediately shown in various table formats.
+2 If you want to avoid form data being sent to your email address you can set up a MySQL database and have PHP script send the data to it where it can be immediately shown in various table formats.
 See PHP to MySQL Tutorial.

 Notes